ncheung-ucsd/Predicting-Ratings/README.md

 The prediction problem for this project was to predict the average rating, rounded to the nearest rating that a recipe would recive.
 This is a classification problem, specifically a Multi-class classifcation since there are more than two classes that a data point could be classified to: one of five ratings from 1-5.

 The response variable was the rounded average rating, and the data that was used to predict was: total fat (PDV), sugar (PDV), minutes, and review.
-We would have all this information during the time of prediction, because this model was built to be used to fill in missing average rounded ratings in a dataset similar to the one used above.
-Thus, all data would be available.
+We would have all this information during the time of prediction, because this model was built to be used to fill in missing average rounded ratings in a dataset similar to the one used.
+Thus, all data necessary would be available.

 Accuracy was chosen over F1-score because precision was not any more or less important than recall, therefore the extra information gained by the F1-score was not important, since neither false positives nor false negatives are more important than the other.
 Accuracy was then chosen for its simplicity.